Rohan-Swift/VTU-Mobile-App-Development-Laboratory/Readme.md

 4. Develop an application to set an image as wallpaper.
 On click of a button, the wallpaper image should start to change randomly every 30 seconds.

+5. Write a program to create an activity with two buttons START and STOP.
+On pressing the START button, the activity must start the counter by displaying the numbers from One and the counter must keep on counting until the STOP button is pressed.
+Display the counter value in a TextViewcontrol.

+6. Create two files of XML and JSON type with values for City_Name, Latitude, Longitude, Temperature, and Humidity.
+Develop an application to create an activity with two buttons to parse the XML and JSON files which when clicked should display the data in their respective layouts side by side.

+7. Develop a simple application with an EditText filed so that the user can write some text in it.
+Create a button called “Convert Text to Speech” that converts the user input text into voice.

+8. Create an activity like a phone dialer with CALL and SAVE buttons.
+On pressing the CALL button, it must call the phone number and on pressing the SAVE button it must save the number to the phone contacts.